recordingpreservation/nrpf-website/_programs/reports-data-gathering.md

 from work with vintage format types to the stories and communities whose perspectives are recorded in these sounds.

-As an organization dedicated to the coordination of resources that support awareness of recorded sound history and its preservation, we aim to provide data that informs policies, decisions, and priorities for the work of preserving and creating access to audio recordings.

 For example, in [2018]({% link _grants/2018-wyso-radio.md %}) and again in [2023]({% link _grants/2023-wyso-radio.md %}), we supported critical work to survey the extent of recordings and preservation needs in the broadcast archives of Historically Black Colleges and University